 - Contact sensors: four door contact sensor inputs

 - Request to exit (REx): four request to exit inputs

-- Sustained peak not exceeding 60 watts, but typically lower depending on the number of wet relays used
+- Total power depends on the number of wet relays used

 Communication and connectivity